ourcodingclub/ourcodingclub.github.io/_posts/2000-02-28-intro-modelling-update.md

 Here, the intercept is the value of _Y_ when _X_ is 0.
 In many models this is not of interest and sometimes doesn't make a ton of sense, but in our case you could potentially argue that it's the weight of a newborn lamb.
 Then, the output gives us an estimate, which is the _slope_ of the relationship.
 In this case, every day you wait to wean a lamb will result in an average increase of 0.08 kg in its weight.
 You probably remember how to write linear equations from school, so that you could write it thus: __lamb weight = 2.60 + 0.08(age)__.

-So far, so good.
+So far, so good?
 Let's read one extra output where things get a little bit more complex.
 Our model, with `weanage`as the sole predictor, currently only explains about 20% of the variation in the weight at weaning.
 What if the sex of the lamb also influences weight gain?
 Let's run a new model to test this:

 ```r
 sheep.m2 <- lm(weanwt ~ weanage*sex, data = sheep)